cldellow/cldellow.github.io/_posts/2019-11-06-s3patch-rsync-s3.markdown

 Worse, the Internet was _unusable_ while the upload was happening.

 I wondered if there was something like rsync for S3, but couldn't find anything.
-So I made [s3patch](https://s3patch.com/).
+So I made a tool for [faster S3 uploads](https://s3patch.com/), s3patch.
 It uses xdelta3 to ship diffs to servers in AWS, which then reconstitute the final thing and upload it to S3.
 This tool is probably most helpful to people working on questionable wifi, so home-based folks and digital nomads